youmisuk/FairCATE-Multilevel/README.md

 install.packages("fastDummies")
 ```

 Please note that installing `Rmosek` package is a little bit different from the traditional way.
-Please check [this link](https://docs.mosek.com/latest/rmosek/install-interface.html) for instruction and [this link](https://www.mosek.com/products/academic-licenses/) for requesting a free license.
+Please check [this link](https://docs.mosek.com/latest/rmosek/install-interface.html) for instructions and [this link](https://www.mosek.com/products/academic-licenses/) for requesting a free license.

 ### 2.2 Running the R files